Person-Centered Recovery Planning Learning Collaborative (PRCP)

 - Provide a valuable professional development opportunity for staff (at least 20 hours CEUs offered for learning collaborative participants).

-Who is facilitating the PCRP Learning Collaborative?
+Who facilitated the PCRP Learning Collaborative?

 Dr. Tondora’s professional interests focus on the design, implementation, and evaluation of services that promote self-determination, recovery, and community inclusion among individuals living with behavioral health conditions.
 She has provided training and consultation to over two dozen states and numerous international collaborators seeking to develop person-centered planning models and programs.